NVlabs/FPSci/docs/resultsFiles.md

 * `time`: The (wall clock) time at which the question was answered
 * `session_id`: The session id of the session in which the question was asked
 * `question`: The text of the question asked of the user
-* `responseArray`: A string of the list of available responses for this question, e.g. `( "One", "Two" )`.
+* `response_array`: A string of the list of available responses for this question, e.g. `( "One", "Two" )`.
-* `keyArray`: A string of the list of keys bound to responses for questions that use this, e.g. `( "A", "B" )`.
+* `key_array`: A string of the list of keys bound to responses for questions that use this, e.g. `( "A", "B" )`.
-* `presentedResponses`: For `MultipleChoice` and `Rating` questions, this is a string of the list that was presented to the user in the order the user saw it (including randomization), e.g. `( "Two (B)", "One (A)" )`.
+* `presented_responses`: For `MultipleChoice` and `Rating` questions, this is a string of the list that was presented to the user in the order the user saw it (including randomization), e.g. `( "Two (B)", "One (A)" )`.
 * `response`: The response provided by the user

 ### Sessions
 The `Sessions` table is the highest-level description in the per-session results files.
 By default the sessions table supports the following columns:

 * `session_id`: The id of this session
-* `time`: The (wall clock) time at which the session started/the results file was created
+* `start_time`: The (wall clock) time at which the session started/the results file was created (if logging per session)
+* `end_time`: The (wall clock) time at which the session ended/the results file was updated
 * `subject_id`: The subject who took part in this session
 * `description`: The experiment description appended to the session description (separated by a `/`)
+* `complete`: A boolean describing whether this session has been logged as completed
+* `trials_complete`: The (integer) number of trials completed within this session

 In addition to the default fields provided above, the user can provide additional parameters (by name) in the [`sessParamsToLog` field](general_config.md#logging_controls) which are added to this table.
 Any session-level configuration parameter should be supported for logging here.
+All parameters logged using `sessParamsToLog` are currently logged as text, so type conversion for integers/reals/bools may be required.

 ###  Target_Trajectory
 The `Target_Trajectory` table describes the motion of targets within the session.
 Each target trajectory entry includes the following columns:

 * `time`: The (wall clock) time at which the target position was logged
 * `target_id`: The name of the target being logged (specific to the trial type and target, but not unique to individual trials)
+* `state`: The experiment state at the time at which the target was logged (see the [`Player_Action`](#playeraction) state field above for values)
 * `position_x`: The target world position (translation) X coordinate
 * `position_y`: The target world position (translation) Y coordinate
 * `position_z`: The target world position (translation) Z coordinate